Article · Jan 23, 2026

 What is a silent failure in a data pipeline?

-Why don't AI coding tools catch silent failures?
+Why don't coding tools catch silent failures?

 How do you debug a silent failure in n8n or Bubble.io?